ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ## Open Issues

--   We should also consider interactive/visual designs for situations where the client failed to load data for a row that was supposed to lazy-load its data.
+-   We should also consider interactive/visual designs for situations where the client failed to load data for a row that was supposed to load its data when it expands.
 Some questions we should try to answer are:
     -   Should the table represent the error state visually, and if so how?
     -   Should the table surface any UI to "refresh" a data retrieval attempt.
 If so, what should that look like?
 -   The set of proposed APIs and behaviors described so far don't seem to cover the SLE Steps Grid use case. **Resolved: Ultimately, the Steps grid should likely be using a significantly different UX than what it currently has, and we are opting to not introduce features and capabilities into the Nimble table to support a sub-optimal UX.**